volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 ## Redux

-**Redux** is a library that allows us to manage application's state in an easy and predictable way.
+**Redux** is a library that allows us to manage an application's state easily and predictably.

-Before implementing redux in your application, ask yourself if your app really needs it, as installing and configuring redux can be an overkill for a small project.
+Before implementing redux in your application, ask yourself if your app needs it, as installing and configuring redux can be an overkill for a small project.

 Always consider using alternatives, such as [Context API](https://uk.reactjs.org/docs/context.html).